ergebnis/json-normalizer/README.md

 - [`Ergebnis\Json\Normalizer\WithFinalNewLineNormalizer`](#withfinalnewlinenormalizer)
 - [`Ergebnis\Json\Normalizer\WithoutFinalNewLineNormalizer`](#withoutfinalnewlinenormalizer)

-:bulb: All of these normalizers implement the `Ergebnis\Json\Normalizer\NormalizerInterface`.
+:bulb: All of these normalizers implement the `Ergebnis\Json\Normalizer\Normalizer`.

 #### `AutoFormatNormalizer`

-When you want to normalize a JSON file with an implementation of `NormalizerInterface`, but retain the original formatting, you can use the `AutoFormatNormalizer`.
+When you want to normalize a JSON file with an implementation of `Normalizer`, but retain the original formatting, you can use the `AutoFormatNormalizer`.

 ```php
 <?php